 Introduction

-This study looks at the percentage of college students with Attention-Deficit Hyperactivity Disorder that have sought out a form of treatment, as well as the effectiveness of the sought-out treatment.
+This study examines the percentage of college students with Attention-Deficit Hyperactivity Disorder that have sought out a form of treatment, as well as the effectiveness of the sought-out treatment.
 Attention-Deficit Hyperactivity Disorder, also known as ADHD, is defined as “a developmental disorder characterized by distractibility, hyperactivity, impulsive behaviors, and the inability to remain focused on tasks or activities” (Davidson, Odle, & Cataldo, 2011, p.
 253).
 The diagnosis of ADHD is highly common in today’s society.
 Common forms of treatment for ADHD are prescription medications and counseling.
-This topic is important and relevant because ADHD is mainly associated with the inability to focus, which means it makes college tasks such as homework, lectures, exams, etc. very difficult for young adults that have been diagnosed.
-The aim of this study was to evaluate the effectiveness of overall treatment for ADHD; specifically, this study examined whether prescription drugs or counseling is more effective.
+ADHD is mainly associated with the inability to focus, which means it potentially makes college tasks such as completing homework, attending lectures, and studying for exams very difficult for the individual.
+The aim of this study was to evaluate the effectiveness of overall treatment for ADHD; specifically, whether prescription drugs or counseling is more effective.

 ADHD is the most commonly diagnosed disorder for children (Dakwar, Levin, Olfson, Wang, Kerridge, & Blanco, 2014, p.
 1465).
 However, ADHD is still prominent in late adolescence and emerging adulthood.
-According to the American Psychiatric Association [DSM-IV-TR, 2000], ADHD affects between 3% and 7% of school aged people and between 2% to 4% of adults.
-A study conducted in 2014 found that ADHD is one of the most discussed disorders by counselling centers in colleges.
-This study looked at diagnostic and psychotropic medication prescriptions among college students and how many students were referred by college counseling centers for psychopharmacologic evaluation.
+According to the American Psychiatric Association [DSM-IV-TR, 2000], ADHD affects between 3% and 7% of school-aged individuals and between 2% and 4% of adults.
+A 2014 study, (Kirsch, Doerfler, and Truong) found that ADHD is one of the most discussed disorders by counseling centers in colleges.
+This study looked at diagnostic and psychotropic medication prescriptions among college students as well as the number of students that were referred by college counseling centers to receive psychopharmacologic evaluation (Kirsch, et al., 2015).
 Students from several college institutions self-reported their measures of depression, anxiety, suicidal ideation/attempts, substance use, and other mental disorders.
-The results of this study found that depression, anxiety, and ADHD were the most prevalent psychiatric issues that were identified in the college students.
-Specifically, 25% of the students were diagnosed with anxiety disorders, 12% were diagnosed with ADHD, and 12 % were diagnosed with substance use disorders (Kirsch, Doerfler, & Truong, 2015).
+The results of this study found that depression, anxiety, and ADHD were the most prevalent psychiatric issues that were identified in the college students (Kirsch, et al., 2015).
+Specifically, 25% of the students were diagnosed with anxiety disorders, 12% were diagnosed with ADHD, and 12 % were diagnosed with substance use disorders (Kirsch, et al., 2015).

-Furthermore, having ADHD means dealing with a realm of psychosocial challenges such as “increased personal conflict, unintentional injuries, impaired driving, substance use, low educational attainment, occupational impairment, and criminal involvement” (Dakwar, et al., 2014, p.
+Furthermore, having ADHD means dealing with a number of psychosocial challenges such as “increased personal conflict, unintentional injuries, impaired driving, substance use, low educational attainment, occupational impairment, and criminal involvement” (Dakwar, et al., 2014, p.
 1464).
 ADHD makes it more difficult for students to succeed in educational and workplace environments.
-A study conducted by Kuriyan, Pelham, Molina, Waschbusch, Gnagy, Sibley… and Kent (2013) suggests that educational and occupational fulfillment is higher for adults that have not been diagnosed with ADHD as a child.
-This specific study compared young adults that were diagnosed with ADHD during childhood with young adults that were not diagnosed with ADHD regarding occupational and educational outcomes.
-The study was longitudinal.
-They found significant group differences for almost all of the variables that were analyzed.
-Educational and occupational attainment was lower for adults with ADHD compared to adults without ADHD.
-This study backs the idea that interventions (treatments) are necessary for children that have been diagnosed with ADHD to reach full potential in college and in the work place (Kuriyan, et al., 2013).
+A study conducted by Kuriyan, et al. (2013) suggests that educational and occupational fulfillment is higher for adults that have not been diagnosed with ADHD as a child.
+This study compared young adults that were diagnosed with ADHD during childhood with young adults that were not diagnosed with ADHD regarding occupational and educational outcomes.
+The results demonstrate a significant group differences for almost all of the variables that were analyzed where educational and occupational attainment was lower for adults with ADHD compared to adults without ADHD.
+These results support the idea that interventions (treatments) are necessary for children that have been diagnosed with ADHD to reach full potential in college and in the work place (Kuriyan, et al., 2013).